 Both accounts can be used to cover qualified healthcare expenses, however, consumers using the health savings account can have their balances build over time, accumulating resources for future medical needs.
 Funds contributed to HSAs are owned by the individual, similar to an Individual Retirement Account (IRA).
 After all, if you contributed funds to the account, shouldn’t you be allowed to keep them?

 Further, because the money set aside in these HSA plans automatically roll over year after year, the money in your HSA can be invested and earn compounded gains tax-free.
 Check your HSA plan to be sure you have access to low-cost investment options which track the broader market.
+If so, investing through an HSA is one of the best investments for young adults, hands down.

 As a note, not all states extend the same tax-advantaged status for these accounts and you should be aware of this before pursuing the HDHP and HSA insurance combination.
 California and New Jersey are two notable examples of states which do not provide the tax-advantaged treatment to HSAs.